Some banks require separate login profiles (IDs) for different account types. This is common when you have:

 To connect another bank profile (for example, a separate personal, sole trader, trust or company ID), follow the steps below:

-3. Select the three dots (⋮) on the bank tile
+Select the three dots (⋮) on the bank tile.

-5. Follow the prompts and log in using your bank User ID.
-If this User ID has multiple profiles, you can log in multiple times and select a different profile each time to connect them separately.
+Follow the prompts and log in using your bank User ID.
+If this User ID has multiple profiles, you can log in multiple times, selecting a different profile each time to connect them separately.

-Once connected, you’ll see another tile for the same bank, allowing you to select and manage the accounts linked to that profile.
+Once connected, you’ll see another tile for the same bank.
+Each tile represents a different login profile.

 Each bank profile operates independently.
 This means you can disconnect or reconnect one profile without affecting others, and bank feeds, refreshes, permissions, and annual Open Banking consents are all handled separately per profile.
 This mirrors how banks and Open Banking providers treat different user IDs, ensuring accurate access and compliance.